Brihadisvara Temple: Inscriptions

+Tamil inscriptions at the Brihadisvara Temple (c.
+11th century).

+The temple has Tamil and Sanskrit inscriptions from the 11th century.

 The temple walls have numerous inscriptions in Tamil and Grantha scripts.
 Many of these begin with customary Sanskrit and Tamil language historical introduction to the king who authorized it, and predominant number of them discuss gifts to the temple or temple personnel, in some cases residents of the city.
 The temple complex has sixty four inscriptions of Rajaraja Chola I, twenty nine inscriptions of Rajendra Chola I, one each of Vikrama Chola, Kulottunga I and Rajamahendra (Rajendra II), three of a probable Pandyan king, two of Nayaka rulers namely, Achyutappa Nayaka and Mallapa Nayaka.